-- Flag: weak pullback AFTER strong sharp move, usually shown by small-bodied candles.
+- Flag: weak pullback AFTER strong, sharp move, usually shown by small-bodied candles.
 The flag is made up of two parallel lines.
-The pullback should consist of smaller range candles (compared to the earlier move).
-The “tighter” the range, the likely the market will breakout higher.
+The pullback should consist of smaller-range candles (compared to the earlier move).
+The “tighter” the range, the more likely the market will break out higher.

 - Steep price advance preceding the formations on heavy volume.

-- Dramatic drop-off inactivity as the consolidation patterns form and.
-Volume should decrease as the Flag pattern forms
+- Dramatic drop-off inactivity as the consolidation patterns form.
+Volume should decrease as the Flag pattern forms.

 Entry and Stop Loss